gitstliu/go-redis-cluster/README.md

 If you have any question, please email me gitstliu@163.com.

 ## License
-redis-go-cluster is available under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
+go-redis-cluster is available under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).